connie-reinholdsson/thermostat/README.md

-# FizzBuzz
+# Thermostat

-### Welcome to FizzBuzz!
+### Welcome to Dog Thermostat!

-This is a FizzBuzz game which can be played in the JavaScript console.
+This thermostat is thermostat on the web with a dog theme which will help you regulate the temperature!
+Features include increasing / decreasing the temperature, turning the Power Save Mode on and off, minimum temperature of 10 degrees and a maximum temperature of 25 / 32 degrees (depending on whether Power Save Mode is on or off).

 ### Technologies:
 - JavaScript
 - Jasmine

 ### Key features:
-- User chooses a number
+- Minimum degrees of 10
 - If the number is divisible by 3 the program will return "Fizz"
 - If the number is divisible by 5 the program will return "Buzz"
 - If the number is divisible by 3 and 5 the program will return "Fizzbuzz"